-- [Aristotle] The Constitution of the Athenians 5-11, 20-22.

-- Thucydides, History book 2.34-46
+- Thucydides, History book 2, chapters 34-46

 - Demosthenes, speech 22 (Against Androtion)

-- Herodotus Histories Book 5.
-78, 92. α 1

 - Lysias, speech 16 (On Behalf of Mantitheos)

 - Plato, Apology

 - Pseudo-Xenophon, The Constitution of the Athenians

 Required Referencing Style for Writing Assignments: students must use the APA reference and citation style in their writing assignments.
 It is students' responsibility to consult the suggested books on style and referencing and familiarize themselves with the required citation style for their assignments.
 Available here: https://apastyle.apa.org/instructional-aids/reference-examples.pdf